- Apply to UW

 - About UW

-The Wyoming Technology Business Center (WTBC), a business development program of the University of Wyoming with business incubators in Laramie, Casper and Sheridan, will continue to build upon the successes of its Casper Start-Up Challenge with a third year of the competition and another $50,000 fund to seed Casper startup businesses.
+IMPACT Casper, a business development program of the University of Wyoming with business incubators in Laramie, Casper and Sheridan, will continue to build upon the successes of its Casper Start-Up Challenge with a fifth year of the competition and another $50,000 seed fund.

-“Every year, the applicants to the Start-Up Challenge get better and better,” says Jerad Stack, WTBC-Casper director.
-“Just narrowing down to our 11 semifinalists was difficult, and we are really excited to introduce the community to our five finalists.”
+“Every year, the applicants to the Start-Up Challenge get better and better,” says Eric Schlidt, director of IMPACT Casper.
+“Just narrowing down to our 10 semifinalists was difficult, and we are really excited to introduce the community to our five finalists.”

-Three winners will be selected by a panel of judges.
-Each winning business will receive $5,000; one year of free rent at the WTBC; and be eligible to apply to the $50,000 seed fund.
-Pitch Day is open to the public, and everyone is encouraged to come and support these entrepreneurs.
+The finalists now will work with IMPACT Casper staff and mentors from the community to develop their businesses over the next month, culminating in a final virtual Pitch Day April 20.
+Three winners will be selected by a panel of judges; each will receive $5,000 and one year of free rent at IMPACT Casper, and be eligible to apply to the $50,000 seed fund.
+Pitch Day is open to the public, and everyone is encouraged to support these entrepreneurs.

-The Casper Start-Up Challenge is made possible through sponsorships from CAEDA/Forward Casper, Hilltop National Bank, Oil City News, First Interstate Bank and WIDC Frontier CDC.
+The Casper Start-Up Challenge is made possible through sponsorships from the Casper/Natrona County Economic Development Joint Powers Board, Hilltop National Bank, Oil City News, First Interstate Bank and WIDC Frontier CDC.

-For more information about the Casper Start-Up Challenge, call Stack at (307) 315-6401 or email firstname.lastname@example.org.
+For more information on the Casper Start-Up Challenge, call Schlidt at (307) 315-6401 or email email@example.com.